Stackclash/5e-vault/5. Mechanics/Items/Bullseye Lantern.md

 A bullseye lantern casts bright light in a 60-foot cone and dim light for an additional 60 feet.
 Once lit, it burns for 6 hours on a flask (1 pint) of oil.

 *Source: Player's Handbook p.
-152*
+152. Available in the SRD and the Basic Rules.*